goedh452/homebridge-harmony-tv/README.md

 # homebridge-harmony-tv

-`hombridge-harmony-tv` is a plugin for Homebridge which allows you to control your activities from your Harmony remote.
-It creates a homekit television with inputs that represent the activities.
+`hombridge-harmony-tv` is a plugin for Homebridge which allows you to control your activities of your Harmony remote.
+It creates a Homekit television with inputs that represent the activities.

 ## Features
 * HomeKit TV integration